JenteVM/JVM-Authorization-Tool/SECURITY.md

 ## Reporting a Vulnerability

 I am a one man team and just do this for a hobby.
 It can't be expected to be updated very frequent, but any update there is should adress all concurrent security issues.
-Please make a bug form for any found bug not already posted for the version you found the bug on.
+Please make a report for any found security issue not already posted for the version you found the security issue on.